QuaCaTeam/quaca/docs/tutorials/newfeature.md

 With the tests ready to run let us now actually implement the new feature.

 ## 2. Implement the permittivity
-Head over to the `src/Permittivity/` directory and create a new file called `PermittivityLorentzOhmic.h`.
+Move the `src/Permittivity/` directory and create a new file called `PermittivityLorentzOhmic.h`.
-Fill it with the following code
+Add the following code
 ```cpp
 #ifndef PERMITTIVITYLORENTZOHMIC_H
 #define PERMITTIVITYLORENTZOHMIC_H